Workflow Agents: How They Work

 Agent Definition Files (.yaml)

 Each agent is defined in a simple .yaml file that tells TeXRA what to say to the AI model and how to handle the response.
-You can browse these files in the Agent Explorer, or create your own (see Custom Agents).
+You can browse and manage these files from the Agents tab in the TeXRA Dashboard, or create your own (see Custom Agents).

 Understanding the YAML Structure